rakvat/transform-social.org/content/en/texts/tools.md

 ### Modeling Experiments

-In this section, I describe my <a href="https://github.com/rakvat/ant_sim" target="__blank">initial experiments</a>, modeling economies .
+In this section, I describe my <a href="https://github.com/rakvat/ant_sim" target="__blank">initial experiments</a>, modeling economies.
 I started with a copy of the
 ABM Sugarscape, which is often used as a model for wealth distribution.
 The agents are ants that walk around to collect and eat sugar.
 Some areas have higher concentrations of sugar than others.
 The sugar regrows after being eaten.
 The agents are heterogeneous: Some need more sugar to